 Buying a ticket for Walt Disney World is not simple.
-There are numerous options which offer different benefits plus they can significantly differ in price.
+There are numerous options that offer different benefits, plus they can significantly differ in price.
 Our Guide to Walt Disney World Tickets provides you with all the essential information and tips to get the best value for your money.
+We have updated our guide with all the latest information in August 2021, including the latest details on the new annual passes.
+However, you should note that things are subject to change during Walt Disney World’s reopening period.

 Making sense of these changes is incredibly difficult unless you are lucky and live in Europe and can access the Ultimate Ticket.
 (More on the Ultimate Ticket later) .
 However, the Walt Disney World website does have an excellent guide to help you pick the correct ticket.